Mufflon - Randy - Wool jacket

 - Material type:

-- virgin wool
+- virgin wool, wool

 - Material note: